 Linguistics is the study of human language.
-There are many sub-fields of Linguistics, but the subfields with which most people are familiar are Anthropological Linguistics, Applied Linguistics, Historical Linguistics, Language Acquisition, Neurolinguistics, Phonetics, Psycholinguistics, Sociolinguistics, and Translation Studies.
-With these subfields in mind, it is important to study Linguistics to better understand how people learn languages, how we process language in the brain, and how languages reflect culture and gender.
+People who study linguistics work in diverse fields such as language teaching, translation, education, computational linguistics and cross-cultural communication.
+It is important to study linguistics to understand how people learn languages, how we process language in the brain and how languages reflect culture and gender.

 Harper College linguistics courses are certified by the Illinois State Board of Education.

 Start at Harper.
 Finish at a four-year university.

 The Associate in Arts (AA) degree prepares you to transfer to a four-year college or university to complete a bachelor's degree in linguistics.
 Speak with your advisor about the best courses to take to meet your academic goals.